How to Pack for Your Interstate Move

 23. Keep a tote bag full of moving essentials

 Ensure to keep all your moving essentials in a small bag such as a tote or backpack.
-These may include toiletries, medicine, flashlight, any required paperwork, keys, phone charger, etc. Keep the essentials bag close by to avoid misplacing it in the packing frenzy.
+These may include toiletries, medicine, a flashlight, any required paperwork, keys, a phone charger, etc. Keep the essentials bag close by to avoid misplacing it in the packing frenzy.

 24. Relocate hazardous goods separately or dispose of them before the move

-Hazardous goods such as paint, chemicals and flammable liquids cannot be relocated along with your normal household goods, therefore it’s important to make the necessary arrangements in advance.
-If you want to keep those goods, you might need to organize a specialist transport service, otherwise it’s advisable to arrange for appropriate disposal.
+Hazardous goods such as paint, chemicals, and flammable liquids cannot be relocated along with your normal household goods, therefore it’s important to make the necessary arrangements in advance.
+If you want to keep those goods, you might need to organize a specialist transport service, otherwise, it’s advisable to arrange for appropriate disposal.

 Ensure the seals and lids are securely tightened on these so that the liquids don’t spill or leak out during the moving process.